bioconvert/bioconvert/doc/index.rst

 better than existing ones.

-**In Aug 2018, we had 79 formats, 129 direct conversions (much more are possible calling bioconvert several times).**
+**In Aug 2018, we had 43 formats, 79 direct conversions (129 different methods).
+More conversions are possible when calling bioconvert several times.**

-**In June 2018, we had 66 formats, 120 direct conversions (much more are possible calling bioconvert several times).**
+**In June 2018, we had 66 direct conversions (120 different methods).
+More conversions are possible when calling bioconvert several times.**

 Installation
 ###############